Uncertainty Quantification for Multi-level Models Using the Survey-Weighted Pseudo-Posterior: Approaches to Adjusting for Survey Design

-where $R_1$ and $R_2$ are `square root' matrices such that $R'_1 R_1 = H_{\theta_{0}}^{-1} J^{\pi}_{\theta_{0}} H_{\theta_{0}}^{-1}$ and $R'_2 R_2 = H_{\theta_{0}}^{-1}$.
-Asymptotically, $\hat{\theta}_m \appsim N(\theta_{0}, n^{-1} H_{\theta_{0}}^{-1})$.
-Then we now have , which is the asymptotic distribution of the MLE under the pseudo-likelihood.
 In survey statistics, we often estimate a `design effect' \citep[see, for example][]{kish1995methods} which is a ratio of the (asymptotic) variance of an estimate under the complex survey design vs. its (asymptotic) variance under a simple random sample.
-This helps us understand the penalty or efficiency of the design (in terms of variance per fixed sample size) vs. a simpler design.
+This helps us understand the penalty or efficiency of the design (in terms of variance per fixed sample size) compared to a simple random sample.
 In this way, the adjustment $R^{-1}_2 R_1$ is a multivariate estimate of a design effect, providing a parameter-specific adjustment for effective sample size for variances and as well as for correlations between parameters.
+Adjusting the parameters simultaneously allows for us to adjust all quantities derived from adjusted parameters in downstream inference, such as predicted values.
+The key focus of this work is to (1) investigate whether or not both global and local parameters need an adjustment for design effect and (2) whether an adjustment can be effectively applied to both global and local parameters in an automated implementation.